Are you ready to discover your college program?

 While similar, a Ph.D. program tends to incorporate more scholarly research, leading graduates onto career paths in academia or research.
 A DPA, on the other hand, might focus more on the application of theory in a professional setting.

 Teaching public administration at a college or university can be a fulfilling and rewarding career.
-The Bureau of Labor Statistics (BLS) projects that employment for postsecondary teachers will increase by 15% between 2016 and 2026; this rate of growth is more than twice the national average for all occupations.
-Additionally, postsecondary teachers earned a median annual salary of $75,430 in 2016, which is more than twice the median salary for jobs in the U.S. Most of these teaching positions require a doctorate degree in your area of study, such as an online Ph.D. in public administration.
+The Bureau of Labor Statistics (BLS) projects that employment for postsecondary teachers will increase by 8% between 2022 and 2032; this rate of growth is faster than national average for all occupations.
+Additionally, postsecondary teachers earn a median annual salary of $80,840, which is more than twice the median salary for jobs in the U.S. Most of these teaching positions require a doctorate degree in your area of study, such as an online Ph.D. in public administration.

 The Best Online Doctorate in Public Administration Degree Programs

 These rankings include

 #1 Best Online Ph.D. in Public Administration

 California Baptist University

 The online doctor of public administration at California Baptist University ranks as one of the field's best degrees.
 The private university offers flexible enrollment options for degree-seekers.
 Doctoral students participate in career advising and gain research skills.